-My name is Chris and I am an addict- addicted to Hot Rods and Harleys!
+My name is Chris.
 I am super frugal and child-free by choice.
-I have been a writer for Renegade Magazine for almost four years.
+My passion for vintage Harleys and old Mopars drives me to be dedicated to inspiring others.
 I believe that anyone can improve their circumstances if they are motivated to do so.
 I LOVE to promote and I support those who support me.

 My husband and I are on a mission to make sure that OLD IRON NEVER DIES!

 Good things happen to good people.
 I am here to prove you can be cheap and live an amazing life!

 AMAZING Cheap Life

 I won the 2014 Garage Girls Ultimate Biker Makeover!!!!

 Today is the day, after months of collecting submissions and pouring through tons of entries, we finally have our winner!

 We are happy to announce Chris Gibbany as the 2014 Ultimate Biker Makeover Winner.

 Thank you to our awesome sponsors for hooking Chris up with all her amazing prizes.
 Please check out her story, and see why we chose Chris as the Winner of the 2014 Garage-Girls Ultimate Biker Makeover.
 Chris’s Entry